Merry Go 'Round (Kacey Musgraves song)

 "Merry Go 'Round" is the debut single by American country music artist Kacey Musgraves.
 It was released in September 2012 as the lead single from her debut album Same Trailer Different Park.
 Musgraves co-wrote and co-produced the song with Shane McAnally, with additional writing from Josh Osborne and production assistance from Luke Laird.

 "Merry Go 'Round" won the Grammy Award for Best Country Song at the 56th Grammy Awards.

 Content

 The song is a cynical observation on life in the American heartland.
 It uses samples of the nursery rhyme Mary, Mary, Quite Contrary as a continued play-on-words.
 The latter part of the song retells another traditional nursery rhyme, Jack and Jill, in a modernized fashion.
 It is in the key of F-sharp major, in a 2/2 time signature with an approximate tempo of 88 beats per minute.
 The song's main accompaniment is guitar and banjo.

+The song's plays on words in the chorus are only made possible by the General American merger of Mary, marry and merry.